Age: 54

 Source: http://www.capitalpunishmentuk.org/

 A deed of separation was later drawn up but Charles Thomas later fell behind with the payments and received a summons to appear at court.
-After the hearing on 1 April 1901 Charles Thomas and Frederick Hamilton had an argument during which threats were made.
+After the hearing on 1 April 1901 Charles Thomas and Frederick Hamerton had an argument during which threats were made.

 After the shooting Charles Thomas went across the road to sit down and have a cigarette while he waited for the police to arrive.